dustinpfister/blog_posts/_posts/threejs-examples-basic-framework.md

         loop();
         return api;
     };
 }(typeof threeFrame === 'undefined' ? this['threeFrame'] = {} : threeFrame));
 ```

-## 2 - Now just a single use case example of the framework
+## 1.1 - Now just a single use case example of the framework

 Now that I have my basic framework together it is time to create a simple demo of this to make sure that it is working out okay thus far.
 To start out with this I do not need to do anything fancy, just a simple rotating cube like demo will work just fine for now.
+So to do that I just need to call the create method and then pass an options object that will be the addition code that I use to soft code the framework.
+The two options of interest that I want to have here are the init options that will be used to set up my objects for the demo, and then the update method that will be used to change the state of the project over time.

 ```js
 // basic rotating cube